gammasim/simtools/docs/source/databases.md

 `SIMTOOLS_DB_SIMULATION_MODEL` is set as an example here to `Staging-CTA-Simulation-Model-v0-3-0` and should be changed accordingly.

+For using simtools inside a container:

+* set the `SIMTOOLS_DB_SERVER` in the `.env` file to SIMTOOLS_DB_SERVER='simtools-mongodb'.
-For using simtools inside a container, connect to the local network adding `--network simtools-mongo-network` to the `docker run` command.
+* connect to the local network adding `--network simtools-mongo-network` to the `docker/podman run` command, e.g, `podman run --rm -it -v "$(pwd)/:/workdir/external" --network simtools-mongo-network ghcr.io/gammasim/simtools-dev:latest bash`